 - Delivering tested and quality-assured products improves customer satisfaction and promotes repeat business.

-- Attract and develop employees who adhere to the Business Code of Practice.
+- Attract and develop employees who adhere to the Code of Conduct.

 Core component manufacturing is concentrated to a few locations and if there are interruptions or lack of capacity in these locations, this may have an effect on deliveries or on the quality of products.